kndrad/mergo/README.md

 mergo -p ./myproject -o ./out
 ```

-This command will process all Go packages in `./myproject` and create merged `.go` files in the `./merged` directory.
+This command will process all Go packages in `./myproject` and create a merged `llm_input.txt` file in the `./out` directory.

+## Version
+go version go1.23.2

 ## License